adityasolanki205/ML-Streaming-pipeline-using-Dataflow/README.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/ML-Streaming-pipeline-using-Dataflow.git

-    2. Create a Storage Bucket in us-east1 with 2 separate folders temp and stage by the name streaming-pipeline-testing
+    2. Create a Storage Bucket by the name 'streaming-pipeline-testing' in us-east1 with 2 separate subfolders temp and stage

-    3. Copy the data file in the cloud Bucket using the below command cd ML-Streaming-pipeline-using-Dataflow gsutil cp Selected_model.pkl gs://streaming-pipeline-testing/
+    3. Copy the machine learning model file in the cloud Bucket using the below command cd ML-Streaming-pipeline-using-Dataflow gsutil cp Selected_model.pkl gs://streaming-pipeline-testing/